bqoul/qoubot/Readme.md

   - &count 1 + 1 - will give 2
   - &count sin(90 deg) - will give 1
   - &count 5 ^ 2 - will give 25 ...etc
-* &gamble - GAMBA GAMBA -> match 2 emotes and get your rate doubled, match 3 emotes and win a SPECIAL prize:
+* &gamble - GAMBA GAMBA -> match 2 emotes and get your rate back, match 3 emotes and win a SPECIAL prize:
   - TriHard - your rate x10
-  - PogChamp - your rate x6
-  - Kreygasm - your rate x5
+  - PogChamp - your rate x5
-  - SeemsGood - your rate x4
-  - Kappa - your rate x3
-  - ResidentSleeper - your rate x2
   - Jebaited - get your rate back
-  - BibleThump - lose your rate
-  - NotLikeThis - lose your rate and even more
+  - BibleThump - lose your rate and even more
-  - WutFace - roll between all other rewards
+  - WutFace - random roll between all other prizes
 #### commands for whitelisted users (mods, vips, streamer):
 * &repeat - repeat all messages from Username [usage example]:
   - &repeat username - repeat messages from chosen username